 Why is it Important to Assess Your Blood Sugar?

 Diabetics who are taking medications like sulphonylureas or insulin must assess the levels of their blood sugar as it informs them of when they should take additional medication, eat certain foods or engage in physical activity.
 Those that have diabetes don’t want their blood sugar levels to go too high or low, as either can lead to problems and complications.
 Excessive sugar within your blood will damage the blood vessels which will make it more difficult for the blood to circulate within your body.
 In the most severe cases, it can lead to vision loss or even amputation.
+To ensure that your blood sugar is within acceptable levels, test it with an OKRA Glucose Meter today.

 After getting the result from your glucose control solution test, you can compare the numerical value shown on your meter to the range stated by the manufacturer, which is found on the test strip vial.
 The value on your meter should be in the stated range.
 Take note that control solution test results are not related to your blood sugar levels and the numbers are not a reflection of the concentration of your blood glucose.